kaonone/akropolis-sale/README.md

 We are creating decentralised pensions on the blockchain, built by and for the people, creating a safer financial future for humanity.

 ### Installation
 This project requires [node-js](https://github.com/nodejs/node) runtime and uses [truffle](https://github.com/trufflesuite/truffle) as the Ethereum smart contract development framework.
+You will need to have [node](https://github.com/nodejs/node) installed first, in order to use the node package manager (npm).

-In order to run it, install truffle first:
+In order to run the project, install the truffle suite:

     npm install -g truffle

-Then install all of the node-js dependencies
+Then install all of the node-js dependencies from within the git directory.

     npm install

-Connection to blockchain node is defined in truffle.js:
+The connection to the blockchain node is defined in truffle.js, and as default is configured to be used locally:

     module.exports = {
         networks: {